Trump slams Mueller Russia probe, accuses team of having 'unrevealed conflicts of interest'

 It wasn't immediately clear what conflicts of interest Trump was referring to, although the president has repeatedly slammed the Mueller probe as a "witch hunt."
 Mueller, a Republican, was appointed FBI chief by GOP President George W. Bush in 2001 and served until 2013.

-The tweets come just days after a U.S. federal judge said he is skeptical about Mueller's ability to bring charges against former Trump campaign manager Paul Manafort.
+The tweets come just days after a U.S. federal judge, T.S.
+Ellis, said he is skeptical about Mueller's ability to bring charges against former Trump campaign manager Paul Manafort.

-T.S.
-Ellis, a Reagan appointee, hammered the special counsel’s office Friday on the idea that the charges against Manafort have nothing to do with Russian election interference.
-Ellis said that he believes the special counsel is only interested in Manafort to squeeze him for information "that would reflect on Mr. Trump or lead to his impeachment."
+Ellis, a Reagan appointee, hammered the special counsel’s office Friday, suggesting that the charges against Manafort have nothing to do with Russian election interference and that the special counsel is only interested in squeezing Manafort for information "that would reflect on Mr. Trump or lead to his impeachment."

 Trump’s tweets, however, could also be part of a more combative legal strategy that the president's newly reshuffled legal team is said to be taking against the Mueller probe.